Aobachymtee/jumpinlanding/README.md

-# Landing Site For Jumpin' Tournament!
+# Landing Site For Jumpin' Project